natnathania/Codewords-2020/readme.md

 Hello and welcome to my Studio Knowledge Object respiratory.
 It contains all of my learnings, progress and reflection throughout the studio CodeWords, run by Andy Simionato and Karen ann Donnachie!

+I have organised this SKO weekly, with an additional folder of my processing sketches.

 ### [Week 1](https://natnathania.github.io/Codewords-2020/Week%201/)
 ### [Week 2](https://natnathania.github.io/Codewords-2020/Week%202/)
 ### [Week 3](https://natnathania.github.io/Codewords-2020/Week%203/)